suitcss/suit/doc/overview.md

 ```

 Your build process should inline the CSS and wrap it any specified Media
-Queries (you should create a production build of your CSS that omits MEdia
+Queries (you should create a production build of your CSS that omits Media
 Queries if you require IE 8 support).